6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

 1. Walking

-Walking is the safest and easiest cardio exercise option for pregnant women.
-It can be done anytime and requires no special equipment.
-Aim for 30 minutes of walking daily at a comfortable pace.
-Avoid steep inclines or steep declines to reduce the risk of injury.
+Try to walk for 30 minutes daily at a comfortable pace.
+Avoid overly steep inclines or declines to reduce the risk of injury.

 2. Swimming